 The UK-based research team have a number of projects currently underway at the Riosbo research centre.

-Following on from their government supported study, the team will begin data collection for the next stage of this experiment.
+Following on from their government funded study, the team have begun the next stage of this experiment.
 The former study revealed some unprecedented findings – showing drastic reductions in anxiety and depression as well as a potential marker for epigenetic changes, furthermore extensive psychometric data on a range of measures suggested positive therapeutic potential.
-The team aims to scale this project up looking further at the effects of ayahuasca on trauma.
-This project is due to begin as soon as travel to Peru is reinstated following COVID-19 restrictions, and will be investigating factors like anxiety, depression, mindfulness, chronic pain and more.
+The team aims to look further at the effects of ayahuasca on trauma.

 Experiments at Riosbo: